oracle/learning-library/developer-library/ords-in-oci/csv-function/csv-function.md

     ```
     Your value will be similar (but not the same).

-    For the **dbpwd_cipher** parameter, use the password you entered when creating the autonomous database as well as used when logging in as the admin user.
+    For the **secret_ocid** parameter, use the OCID of the password you entered in the secrets service during the setup.

     ```
-    fn config function functionsApp csv-to-adw-with-ords-and-fn dbpwd_cipher "mycoolpassword1234!!"
+    fn config function functionsApp csv-to-adw-with-ords-and-fn secret_ocid "ocid1.vaultsecret.oc1.eu-frankfurt-1.amaaaaaau3i6vkyabasdasdasdasdasdasdasd43435ehgdfq"
     ```

     Once the values are entered, run them in the OCI Cloud Shell.